smartinternz02/SI-GuidedProject-7212-1640668188/Readme.md

-# Wild Plants Produce Edibility Prediction Using IBM Watson
+# Wild Plants Edibility Prediction Using IBM Watson - SmartInternz Externship

-The rural communities of developing countries depend on wild edible plants to meet their food requirements during periods of food shortage.
+Some wild plants are edible , but identifying them can be time consuming.
+So with the use of Convolution Neural Networks(CNN), we trained our image classifier on a variety of mountainous and wild edible plant images.
+The user inputs an image into our webpage  supported with Flask ,which serves as the frontend of the model.
+The model classifies it and predicts the class of wild plant and states if it is edible or not.
-Wild edible plants are mostly serving as supplementary foods in different parts of the world because they are nutritionally rich and can supplement especially vitamins and micro nutrients.
-Therefore, with the use of Convolution Neural Networks(CNN), we created a Flask application where the user selects the image which is to be classified.
-The image is fed into the model that is trained and the predicted class will be displayed on the webpage.
+We have trained this model on a wide dataset of images.
+It's accuracy is generally quite high.

 # Team Members
 1. Asmi Panigrahi      (19BAI10185)